Preface: The Future of Short Track Auto Racing

 -Are the racers and teams in sync with your visions of division rules?

 If car owners see uncertainty in the future of a division/series then it affects their decision of acquiring a certain race car.
 They see their purchases as investments.
 A speedway should have a 10 year vision of their divisions and the competitors should be made aware of the forthcoming of their investments.
 Regulations should be discussed between the track and its race teams and there should be a considerable amount of time before putting new rules into effect.
 Race tracks shouldn’t make sudden rule changes because this diminishes trust with its racers.

 In order to gain acceptance from the race teams and gain new competitors, we have to give them what they want.
-Racers want the freedom to travel and experience different race tracks.
+Many racers want the freedom to travel and experience different race tracks.
 Facilities that try “locking in” their racers by having their own rulebooks different from surrounding tracks often show little success.
 Racers aren’t interested in spending money on something of little to no value.
 A race car that is only good for one track is not a worthy investment to race teams because it limits their freedom to visit other facilities and their ability to sell if they ever decide to take a different route.